dotnetdeveloper20xx/StoreBoost/README.md

 # StoreBoost Test

 Your task is to implement the appointment booking feature.

-Feature Request: As a user viewing the list of appointments, I want to be able to click on an "Available" slot to book it.
+**Feature Request:** As a user viewing the list of appointments, I want to be able to click on an "Available" slot to book it.
 Once I book a slot, its status should change to "Booked," and it should no longer be bookable.

-Acceptance Criteria:
+**Acceptance Criteria:**
-•	A user can click on an "Available" appointment slot.
+- A user can click on an "Available" appointment slot.
-•	After clicking, the backend must be updated to mark the slot as "Booked."
+- After clicking, the backend must be updated to mark the slot as "Booked."
-•	The user interface must update to show the new "Booked" status without needing to refresh the page.
+- The user interface must update to show the new "Booked" status without needing to refresh the page.
-•	Once a slot is "Booked," clicking on it again should have no effect.
+- Once a slot is "Booked," clicking on it again should have no effect.

 # 🧪 StoreBoost Backend Setup Summary – Technical Test Report